-Before applying for admission to the Ottawa School of Art, international students should visit the web site for Citizenship and Immigration Canada for full details on eligibility and visa requirements.
+Before applying for admission to the Ottawa School of Art, international students should visit the web site for Immigration, Refugees and Citizenship Canada for full details on eligibility and visa requirements.

 INTERNATIONAL APPLICATION FORM FINE ARTS DIPLOMA PROGRAM [FAD] [PORTFOLIO]